-On 20th September, a medical team from the Tej Kohli and Ruit Foundation was seen departing from Kathmandu and making their way towards Dolakha – a picturesque hilltop town under the shadows of Nepal’s majestic Himalayas.
-In the district, a screening team had already begun their efforts two weeks ago – reaching remote corners of the district to identify as many patients with cataract blindness as possible.
+On the 20th September, a medical team from the Tej Kohli and Ruit Foundation departed from Kathmandu and made their way towards Dolakha – a picturesque hilltop town under the shadows of Nepal’s majestic Himalayas.
+In the district, a screening team had already begun their efforts two weeks before – reaching remote corners of the district to identify as many patients with cataract blindness as possible.
 After conducting ten screening camps and checking the eyesight of 1576 people, the Tej Kohli and Ruit Foundation identified more than 150 patients living with cataract blindness.
 They were each assigned a surgery date.

 Once at the camp, the recently arrived medical team immediately get down to their task – of setting up the operating theatre in preparation for the high volume cataract surgery program to be conducted over the next three days.

-The next day, patients from different walks of life are seen arriving at the camp from early morning.
-The medical team from the Tej Kohli and Ruit Foundation, under the leadership of co-founder Dr. Sanduk Ruit, who is also referred to as God of Sight for his efforts to curing preventable blindness in the developing world conducted 65 surgeries on the first day of the camp.
+Patients from all different walks of life arrived at the camp in the early morning.
+The medical team from the Tej Kohli and Ruit Foundation, under the leadership of co-founder Dr. Sanduk Ruit, conducted 65 surgeries on the first day of the camp.
 On the second day, the Tej Kohli and Ruit Foundation conducted 63 surgeries, and on the last day, 35 surgeries.
 Each patient was ecstatic to have their sight restored – and was overjoyed when they were able to see again.

 10 year old Jesika Poudel receives a second chance to sight